victorgan/victorgan.github.io/_posts/2014-10-06-tracking-state-of-the-art.md

 ### How things Relate
 - RGBD object detection lags behind generic pedestrian detection
     - May give better results, but room for transferring knowledge of generic pedestrian detection to RGBD object detection
+- Point cloud based features are a lot easier to track because they're already somewhat segmented.

 ## People